1. News

 Let’s put some numbers to this to make it clearer:

-So, in the example above, each year £20k of the total development costs has been deducted in calculating taxable profits.
+So, in this example, each year £20k of the total development costs has been deducted in calculating taxable profits.
 This means that, even if the whole £100k otherwise qualifies as R&D expenditure, only £20k each year qualifies for your R&D tax credit claim, as this is the amount which is tax deductible each year.

-This is only a timing difference, but it is the difference between receiving up to £33k in year one (option 2), or £6,666 each year for five years (option 1).
+This is only a timing difference, but it is the difference between including £100k of R&D costs in year one, or £20k each year for five years.

 Need help with claiming R&D tax credits for intangible assets?
 Use an expert